NovoaDev/ESTRELLADOS-AL-DEVTOOLS-EAD-/ESTRELLADOS-AL-DEVTOOLS-EAD-/README.md

 -----------------------------------------------------------------------------------------------------------

 ## Snippets
-We use all snnipets with the prefix "t"

 * AL
     * `tblob escribir desde texto (EAD)` - Crear procesos para escribir en un campo blob.